DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-I'd like to use Datadog to give me an idea of my app usage on my phone during my free time.
+I'd love to use Datadog to give me an idea of my app usage on my phone during my free time!
 I want to be fully aware of how I tend to use my phone on a day-to-day basis when I'm not working, since there are moments where I tend to open up apps like Facebook or Twitter without thinking about why I'm doing so.
 Because of that, I tend to lose track of how much time passes when I use my phone at times when I realize that I really don't need to.
 It's a habit that I'm sure a lot of people can relate to as well.
 If Datadog could provide information to people regarding how many times they open up certain apps on their phones AND how much time passes while they are actively navigating said apps, I think it would really help them understand how they are spending their free time and shape how they want to address their individual priorities in the future.
 Of course, this information should be accessible to the owner of the phone only and not anyone else, so the experience is personalized specifically for that individual.
-Since the information is personalized, maybe people would be inspired to develop or use notification systems, whether they are concrete or just on the person's mind, to establish their own thresholds letting them know if they're using their phones too much.
+Since the information is personalized, maybe people would be inspired to develop or use notification systems, whether they are concrete or just apparent on the person's mind, to establish their own thresholds letting them know if they're using their phones more often than they think they should.